 When there are young children in the family, they add much to the beauty and charm of a traditional wedding dressed as flower girls and pages or ring bearer.
 Of course all this depends on if they may be trusted to preserve the dignity of behavior necessary to the occasion.
-More important than beauty or grace are the children’s good manners and their ready obedience to a look of direction or guidance, which is not happening in the photo to the left.
+More important than beauty or grace are the children’s good manners and their ready obedience to a look of direction or guidance, which is not happening at the Vanderbilt wedding to the left.

 When two little flower girls are to walk side by side they should be as nearly as possible of the same height and dressed in the same flower girls dresses.
 Their place in the procession is directly before the bride, and, as they advance, they scatter handfuls of blossoms in her pathway—a pretty and traditional wedding custom that has graced the weddings of countless generations of brides.
 Tennyson said of a bride, in words appropriate to the little flower girls:

 "Welcome her, all things youthful and sweet,

 After the flower girls arrive at the altar, they separate and stand at the rear of the bridal party, at right and left of the bride and groom.
 After the ceremony, the flower girls follow directly behind the bride or take their places between the maid of honor and the bridesmaids.
 Someone naturally takes them in charge when the wedding party is about to leave the church.
 At the reception, after standing a few moments in front of the bridesmaids, they are at liberty to wander at will.
 A separate table, with a special menu and attendant, is the best accomondation to make for these younger members of the bridal party at the wedding reception, where some pretty souvenir or gift may be found at their places.